 You can generate tops from the flow data collected by the selected Flow Sensors.
-The options are described in the Flow Collectors chapter (see page 72).
-The sub-tab is visible only for tabs opened for Flow Sensors.
+The options are described in the "Flow Collectors" chapter on page 78.
+This sub-tab is visible only for tabs opened for Flow Sensors.

 AS Graphs